-Here, is the example dataset, I have used.
-The column zip should be 5 digits and the value column doesn’t look consistent as well.
+The column zip should be five digits in the customer dataset, and the value column doesn’t look consistent.

 data customer; set ds.customer; format zip z5. value z5.2; run; proc print;

-To add leading zeros to character variable you can use the combination of REPEAT and CATS function.
+To add leading zeros to the character variable, you can use the combination of the

-For the purpose of this example, I have converted the existing customerid numeric variable to a character.
+We have converted the existing customerid numeric variable to a character for this example.

 data test; set ds.customer; customerid2=put(customerid, 10. -L); customerid2=cats(repeat('0', 16-length(customerid2)-1), customerid2); drop customerid; rename customerid2=customerid; run; proc print;

-Here, I have added leading 0s to make the total digits 16.
+Here, we add leading 0s to make the total digits 16.
 CATS function is used to concatenate 0s with the variable customerid.
-REPEAT function is used to repeat 0s 16 times.
+Then, the REPEAT function is used to repeat 0s 16 times.

-LENGTH function is used to determine the number of characters in the variable customerid 16 – length(customerid) -1 which returns to ( 16- number of letters and values in the variable customerid – 1).
+The LENGTH function determines the number of characters in the variable customerid 16 – length(customerid) -1, which returns to ( 16- number of letters and values in the variable customerid – 1).